Lgrella/Networks-CDNServerChoice/README.md

 The system will be evaluated based on:

 - **Accuracy**: How well the selected CDN server performs compared to the DNS-based selection.
-- **Efficiency**: The time taken to discover and evaluate CDN servers.
-- **Reliability**: The consistency of the selected CDN server's performance over multiple tests.

 ## Usage